cviebrock/laravel-mangopay/CONTRIBUTING.md

 Because Mangopay doesn't provide a public test key/secret we can use, then you will need to provide your own credentials when running the test suite.

-Simply copy the `.env.example` file to `.env` and fill in the values, just like you would when using the package in your application.
+Simply copy the `.test.env.example` file to `.test.env` and fill in the values, just like you would when using the package in your application.

 Then, running the tests should be as easy as: